ppeerttu/instagram-clone/image-service/README.md

 ## Running (with docker)

 1. Build (fat) jar with `./mvnw clean package`
+2. Create data volume for MongoDB: `docker volume create image-data-dev`
-2. run `docker-compose up`
+3. Run `docker-compose up`
-3. gRPC server is running on port 3002
+4. gRPC server is running on port 3002

 ## Developing

-When using intellij open this folder as the project root to get java support right away.
+When using IntelliJ open this folder as the project root to get java support right away.

 After making changes to proto file, packaging (`./mvnw clean package`) should compile the protofiles.
 To launch tests: